Constant Bit-size Transformers Are Turing Complete: Conclusions and Discussions

 In this work, we have shown that a constant bit-size transformer, with a sufficiently long context window, can simulate any Turing machine on arbitrarily long inputs.
 We further proved that the complexity class $\SPACE[s(n)]$ precisely characterizes the expressive power of constant bit-size transformers with a context window of length $s(n)$, suggesting that the context window length needs to scale only with the space complexity rather than the time complexity as suggested by previous results.
 Our proof leverages the behavioral similarity between transformers and Post machine, which offers new insights into the mechanism underlying the reasoning abilities of transformers.
-As a direction for future work, it would be interesting to investigate whether the number of CoT steps in Theorem \ref{thm:lower} can be reduced to $O(t(n))$ while keeping the context window length at $O(s(n))$.
+We list some future directions: \begin{itemize}[leftmargin=16pt] \item \textit{Simulation efficiency}: Our construction requires $O(t(n)\cdot s(n))$ CoT steps, which is potentially prohibitive for practical applications.
+It would be interesting and important to investigate whether this slowdown can be avoided without compromising optimality in other aspects. \item \textit{Positional encodings}: Our construction employs an nonstandard relative positional encoding.
+It is open whether it can be replaced with fixed absolute positional encodings or other standard relative positional encodings.
+Moreover, our positional encoding explicitly depends on the assumed space upper bound, and it is unclear how this bound could be inferred automatically. \item \textit{Learnability and empirical validation}: Our contribution is purely about expressiveness.
+Whether standard training procedures can learn such behavior is an important open problem.
+How well our construction behaves in practice also remains to be investigated. \end{itemize}